shauryajauhari/shauryajauhari.github.io/_posts/2020-07-27-dna_methylation_data_analysis.markdown

 <h2> Introduction </h2>

-<p> DNA Methylation is essentially a epigenetic mechanism to orchestrate genes' expression in a cell.
+<p align="justify"> DNA Methylation is essentially a epigenetic mechanism to orchestrate genes' expression in a cell.
 As the name suggests, it refers to the addition of a methyl (CH<sub>3</sub>) group to DNA nucleotides.
 This effect has various renditions and could be attributed to the normal or a tweaked phenotype.
 The most venerable methylation phenomena is the covalent addition of the methyl group at the 5-carbon of the cytosine ring resulting in 5-methylcytosine (5-mC), effectively inhibiting transcription.
 Contrarily, there is <i> DNA demethylation </i> that is the removal of methyl group from the DNA.
 This process too has some pertinent effects.
 A brief perusal of the topic could be found <a href= "https://github.com/rajnijauhari/Mora_Lab_Data/blob/master/Methylation_ppt.pptx" > here </a>.
 In the current exercise, we shall be handling bisulphite sequencing data. <a href = "https://en.wikipedia.org/wiki/Bisulfite_sequencing" > <b>Bisulphite sequencing</b> </a> is the treatment of DNA before the routine sequencing tasks. </p>

 <br>